deuse-sprl/djangomodel2dart/README.rst

     question = models.CharField(verbose_name="Title of the question", max_length=255, blank=False, null=False)
     answer = models.CharField(verbose_name="Answer to the question", config_name='simple_toolbar', blank=True, null=True)
-    expert = models.ForeignKey('Expert', verbose_name='Expert', on_delete=models.SET_NULL, null=True, blank=True)
+    expert = models.ForeignKey(Expert, verbose_name='Expert', on_delete=models.SET_NULL, null=True, blank=True)
     score = models.IntegerField(default=0, help_text="Score of the answer to the question")

-The CLI tool returns the following code structure and writes it in a file named FrequentlyAskedQuestions.dart
+The CLI tool returns the following code structure, and may write it in a file named FrequentlyAskedQuestions.dart if the -f option was used

 .. code-block::